hossein-225/Dynamic-JS-Chart/README.md

-# Creating your first ApexChart
+# Creating your realtime ApexChart

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/apexcharts/pen/xYqyYm](https://codepen.io/apexcharts/pen/xYqyYm).
+This source help you to show your data in realtime chart.